hwborchers/ctv-optimization/README.md

     to the open-source constraint modeling language and system (to be downloaded separately) [MiniZinc](https://www.minizinc.org/) .
 R
-    users can apply the package to solve combinatorial optimization problems by modify existing 'MiniZinc' models, and also by creating their own models.
+    users can apply the package to solve combinatorial optimization problems by modifying existing 'MiniZinc' models, and also by creating their own models.

 ## <span id="multi-objective-optimization">Multi Objective Optimization</span>